Frequently Asked Questions

 • Personalised — not one-size-fits-all

-• Hand-made— with careful attention to detail.
-No robots or automation involved.
+• Hand-made — with careful attention to detail.
+No automation involved.

-• Highly customisable — from woods to electronics
+• Highly customisable — from woods to finish to electronics.

 • I stand behind the workmanship of each instrument.
 If there’s a genuine issue related to build quality, I’m happy to discuss aftercare support.